Tin Tin Deo in A#

 Voice Leading

-The bass line moves through A# to G# (descending whole step), G# to F# (descending whole step), F# to F (descending half step), F to G (ascending whole step), G to C (ascending perfect fourth), C to B (descending half step), B to A# (descending half step), A# to D# (ascending perfect fourth), D# to G# (ascending perfect fourth), G# to G (descending half step).
+The bass line moves through A# to G# (descending whole step), G# to F# (descending whole step), F# to F (descending half step), F to G (ascending whole step), G to C (ascending perfect fourth), C to B (descending half step), B to F (ascending tritone), F to A# (ascending perfect fourth), A# to D# (ascending perfect fourth), D# to G# (ascending perfect fourth), G# to G (descending half step), G to D# (descending major third), D# to G# (ascending perfect fourth), G# to C# (ascending perfect fourth), C# to F# (ascending perfect fourth), F# to F (descending half step), F to A# (ascending perfect fourth), A# to C# (ascending minor third), C# to G (ascending tritone), G to C (ascending perfect fourth).
 A half-step bass movement creates a strong leading-tone pull that demands resolution.
-The predominantly stepwise bass motion creates smooth, connected voice leading.
-When the progression loops, the bass returns from G to A# by minor third.
+The root motion by larger intervals (fourths and fifths) gives each chord change a strong, decisive character.
+When the progression loops, the bass returns from C to A# by whole step.

 Scales for Improvisation